Pokerbots

 Competitors must learn and apply concepts in mathematics, computer science, and economics not normally developed together in academic settings in order to conquer their opponents and emerge victorious.

-Last year's competition featured over $50,000 in prizes and attention from the most prestigious quantitative trading and technology firms.
+This year's competition features over $50,000 in prizes and attention from the most prestigious quantitative trading and technology firms.
 This IAP, channel your programming ability and strategic quantitative thinking skills to become the reigning Pokerbots champion!

 FAQ